Preserving linear invariants in ensemble filtering methods: Introduction

-Here, we focus on preserving \emph{linear} invariants, \ie invariants of the form $\invar(\X) = \Uperp^\top \X$ with $\Uperp \in \real{n \times r}$.
-Linear invariants are ubiquitous in engineering and science.
-Examples include the conservation of mass, divergence-free conditions in incompressible fluid mechanics \citep{kajishima2016computational}, force balance in statics \citep{craig2006fundamentals}, conservation of electrical intensities and currents in Kirchhoff's laws, or stoichiometric balance of chemical species in chemical reactions.
+We propose a new class of filtering methods designed to preserve linear invariants of the form $\invar(\X) = \Uperp^\top \X$, where $\Uperp \in \real{r \times n}$.
+Such invariants are ubiquitous in scientific and engineering applications.
+Examples include mass conservation, divergence-free constraints in incompressible fluid dynamics \citep{kajishima2016computational}, force balance in statics \citep{craig2006fundamentals}, conservation of electric charge and current in Kirchhoff's laws, and stoichiometric constraints in chemical reaction networks.